-At some point, Dofu, a man who appears to be in his mid-thirties (the Hadza do not keep track of time so no one’s age is known with any certainty), decides that it is time to go hunting.
+At some point, Dofu, a man who appears to be in his mid-thirties (the Hadza do not keep track of time, so no one’s age is known with any certainty), decides that it is time to go hunting.
 Equipped with his bow and arrows, he leaves the camp walking thru the bushes at an impressive pace.
-While readying the bow for his shot, Dofu holds spare arrows between his legs, the Hadza do not seem to use a quiver.
-I try to follow along for a little while but of course I can’t keep up.
+While readying the bow for his shot, Dofu holds spare arrows between his legs; the Hadza do not seem to use a quiver.
+I try to follow along for a little while, but of course, I can’t keep up.
 (In my defense, I was wearing a compression boot as I had fractured a bone in my foot before the trip, but I doubt if I would have been able to keep up even with proper running shoes).
 A few hours later, I see Dofu walking toward the camp with a small hyrax (a small animal that looks a bit like a chubby rodent) attached to his belt.
-Within a matter of minutes, a fire was built at the camp and everyone gathers around it.
+Within a matter of minutes, a fire was built at the camp, and everyone gathers around it.
 The small animal is very quickly cooked and shared among the tribe members.
-Every part of the animal is quickly and voraciously consumed; and everyone has a joyful time.
+Every part of the animal is quickly and voraciously consumed, and everyone has a joyful time.

 One day, the Hadza have other visitors.
-A few men from a neighboring tribe, the Datoga come to the camp.
+A few men from a neighboring tribe, the Datoga, come to the camp.
 The differences in their appearance are quite striking.
 Though the Hadza are friendly and peaceful, there has been tension between them and the animal-herding Datoga.
-The conflict arises because clearing the land for their goats and cattle destroys the berries and tubers that form a crucial part of the Hadza diet, and most important, the cattle also consume water, precious to everyone.
+The conflict arises because clearing the land for their goats and cattle destroys the berries and tubers that form a crucial part of the Hadza diet, and most importantly, the cattle also consume water, precious to everyone.
 This time the visit is short and civil.
 The Datoga sat with the men for a little while and then went on their way.

 P.S.
 You can follow me on Instagram at franceleclerc